AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 As ever, it depends on whether your workload can tolerate these delayed commits and what the risk profile is with regard to potential data loss.
 There are other downsides - you will need to pick a file system that can efficiently store several small files.
 Use of a sqlite container file (or small number of them, representing a shard) may actually work out better.
 Perhaps something like RocksDB could be used to store the structs.

-Then there are considerations about how to run multiple replicas which strays into the _writing a sketchy database of our own_ territory.
-If you have the budget, sticking with Redis is most likely the sane option.

 # Conclusion

-When something seemingly simple appears convoluted to achieve with your current technology choices, you've got to consider whether it is a good return on investment and wise to even try to make it work.
+**tl;dr: use Redis.** While the file-based approaches are economical, we stray into dangerous territory of _writing a sketchy database of our own_.
+In most cases this would be penny wise but pound foolish.
+If you have the budget, applying the sorted sets pattern with a managed Redis instance or cluster is most likely the sane option.

 **Perhaps this is a solved problem in some database you don't use but maybe should do.
 Maybe you just need to use whatever you are already using correctly.** In this age of polyglot persistence, Kafka and so on, data has become liberated and can be streamed into multiple stores, each filling a particular niche.
 However, this is still operational overhead.